ywan2205/MIMO-Machine_Learning/README.md

 # MIMO-Machine_Learning
-EE postgraduate students learn TELEcommunication from scratch, they have to understand this.
+EE postgraduate students learning TELEcommunication Machine Learning from scratch which makes their life much harder.
+Hopefully they can get enough help from their supervisor and graduate in time.